The Employment Service provides support for disabled people with all aspects of employment.

 We educate employers in understanding their duties under the Equality Act 2010 and assist them in making reasonable adjustments for their employees at work and during the recruitment process.

-We are partners on 3 Supported Internships with London Borough of Hammersmith & Fulham, L’Oreal, Royal Borough of Kensington and Chelsea and Project SEARCH based in Charing Cross.
+We are partners on Supported Internships within London Borough of Hammersmith & Fulham and Royal Borough of Kensington and Chelsea.
 We also provide information, support and guidance on how to set up and manage Apprenticeships and Traineeships programmes.

 We have a track-record of great success in enabling young people with learning disabilities to gain direct work training within top businesses, hotels, hospitals and other organisations leading directly to employment.